armno/webgl-101/readme.md

 There is 0% chance that I could remember them all, and there are more than 87.525% chance that I will make a typo in the code when typing those property and method names manually by hand.

-I was frustrated eventually by keep looking up for the names on the internet, as well as making enough of stupid typos.

 ## How to get help from VSCode? 🤔

-The real problem is not on `gl` object itself, but instead, is on how we get the `canvas` element.
+The real problem is that VSCode cannot guess the type of returned `canvas` element.

 By using `document.getElementById()`, we got `HTMLElement` type returned.